ESamir/vertebrae/README.md

 ```

-Provide authentication to your API routes through decorators:
+Provide authentication to your API routes through decorators.
+Note the special ```strip_request``` function, which uniformly pulls all data from API requests whether they are in query parameters, POST properties or other:

 ```python
 from functools import wraps